overlookinfra/mcollective-actionpolicy-auth/README.md

 Action Policy Authorization Plugin
 =============================

+> This fork is only updated for security issues and bugs with its use in [Puppet Enterprise](https://puppet.com/products/puppet-enterprise).
+> Please file bugs with [PE support](https://support.puppet.com).
+> For security issues, see [Puppet's product security policy](https://puppet.com/docs/vulnerability-submission-process).

 This is a plugin that provides fine grained action level authorization for agents.
 Any MCollective agent plugins based on SimpleRPC can be restricted with authorization plugins like this one.

 Installation